mindbenders/eB04_Minbenders_generationofPolarRZandNRZLineCoding/storyboard/README.md

-Experiment 1: To study the generation of Polar RZ/NRZ line codes.
+Experiment 1: To study the generation of Polar RZ and NRZ line codes.

 ### 1. Story Outline: